Boka W. Hadzija Award for Distinguished University Service

 We welcome nominations from any faculty, staff, or student at the University of North Carolina at Chapel Hill.

-To nominate a student, fill out the Chancellors Awards nomination form.
-Indicate you are nominating the student for the Boka W. Hadzija Award.
+To nominate a student, fill out the nomination form.

 About Dr. Boka W. Hadzija